-Date Consultee and Type of Consultation Summary these OWFs to help inform the Proposed Development (Offshore).
+Date Consultee and Type of Consultation Summary these OWFs to help inform Caledonia North.
 For physical processes, it is likely to be localised to individual turbines, with perhaps little to be picked up on cumulative effects.
 NatureScot confirmed not to use the term 'baseline' for Marine and Coastal Processes, with Beatrice/Moray East OWFs forming part of the existing environment for this receptor.
-It is recognised that the terminology used across the EIAR discusses 'Baseline Characterisation' (see Section 2.4), but in context of Marine and Coastal Processes it refers to the existing environment.